top of page

 Integrated new capabilities into an existing real estate tool, redesigning the experience so users can make faster, more confident decisions — projecting millions in savings.

-within 3–5 years, equating to millions saved through informed decisions about consolidating, selling, or investing in office space
+within 3–5 years, equating to millions saved through informed decisions about consolidating, selling, or investing in office space.

-from hours to under two minutes.
-By consolidating four reporting platforms into one and revamping the information architecture.
+from hours to under two minutes, by consolidating four reporting platforms into one and revamping the information architecture.

 by eliminating manual on-site reporting where employees had to physically check building occupancy.

-You were given a tough challenge and have taken it on stride.
-I've loved working you & I am so impressed with how you have build up relationships across your product team..
+"You were given a tough challenge and handled it with confidence.
+I’ve loved working with you and am so impressed with how you’ve built strong relationships across your product team..."

 Sydney Kramm/JPMorgan Chase / UX Designer ,VP